-Students who are not offered a seat in the program following the Interviews may be placed on a wait list, at the recommendation of the Admissions Committee and/or the Program Director.
-The wait list is activated as necessary by the Program Director.
+Students who are not offered a seat in the program following the Interviews may be placed on a wait list, at the recommendation of the Admissions Committee.
 Rank or position on the wait list will not be disclosed to candidates due to its dynamic nature.
 A wait list is valid from the close of the interview process through the add/drop date of the first semester of the Program for which the student applied.
 Wait-listed applicants not advanced to a seat are NOT considered for admission to the following class without reapplication.